Top 12 Scientist Skills to Put on Your Resume

 1. Python

-Python is a high-level, versatile programming language widely used in scientific computing for its simplicity, extensive libraries, and strong support for numerical and data analysis tasks.
+Python is a high-level, flexible programming language widely used in scientific computing for its clarity, huge ecosystem, and first-rate support for numerical work and data analysis.

 Why It's Important